-As we’ve reiterated several times throughout the book, you don’t need a million followers.
+And remember: As we’ve reiterated several times throughout the book, you don’t need a million followers.
 To make money as an Instagram influencer, you don’t even need 100,000.

 Even a small but engaged following of 1,000 is large enough to begin to leverage and monetize.

 Let’s start with the most obvious one.
 Since Instagram is a photo-sharing platform, here’s an example of how you can sell your photos, like Scott Wyden.
 Scott is a professional photographer and chief community officer at Imagely.
 When you click back to the Imagely link in his description, it takes you to Imagely’s Instagram page, where Scott’s face is on full display.

 His other link is back to his website, where you’re presented with the question, “Why are you here?”, followed by three buttons:

 The first link leads to his samples, where Scott offers his photography services.